Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Experiments

 \textbf{Settings.} To further assess the contribution of our OSM-based structural prior to geometric fidelity, we perform controlled ablation experiments on a held-out set of 500 high-quality building assets manually modeled in the CityCraft~\cite{deng2024citycraft}.
 Evaluation metrics include CD and F-score, computed between the generated and ground-truth 3D meshes.

-\textbf{Quantitative Results.} Table~\ref{tab:geo_quantitative} summarizes the results.
+\textbf{Quantitative Results.} Tab.~\ref{tab:geo_quantitative} summarizes the results.
 Sat2RealCity achieves the lowest CD and highest F-score, surpassing TRELLIS-MV even though the latter uses richer multi-view inputs.
-This demonstrates that explicit structural constraints, rather than simply multi-view information, are essential for precise 3D geometry reconstruction.
+This demonstrates that explicit structural constraints, rather than simply multi-view information, are essential for geometry-faithful urban synthesis.
 Importantly, Sat2RealCity-T, which takes the satellite top-view as input, still significantly outperforms other methods.
 This confirms that the improvement stems from our OSM-based structural prior itself, which effectively resolves geometric ambiguities in single-view satellite imagery.

-\textbf{Qualitative Results.} As shown in Figure~\ref{fig:geo}, removing the structural prior leads to noticeable distortions in roof geometry and height proportions.
+\textbf{Qualitative Results.} As shown in Fig.~\ref{fig:geo}, relying solely on visual cues without structural guidance often leads to noticeable distortions in roof geometry and height proportions.
 In contrast, our method reconstructs sharp, dimensionally consistent structures across diverse building types.
-These qualitative results further support the quantitative findings, highlighting that the OSM-based prior serves as a strong geometric anchor for single-view 3D generation.
+These qualitative results further support the quantitative findings, highlighting that the OSM-based prior serves as a strong geometric anchor for 3D building entity generation.